-How To Qualify For ACP Benefits & How to Stay Connected After the Program Ends
+How To Qualify For ACP & How to Stay Connected After It Ends

 In 2021, the Affordable Connectivity Program was established to help families stay connected, for work and study, during financial difficulties.
 It’s a great benefit with a lot of interest from low-income households.
 But who qualifies for the Affordable Connectivity Program?
 If you’re looking for information on eligible households and how to qualify for ACP, you’re in the right place.